-If you file early and claim the earned income tax credit (EITC) or the additional child tax credit (ACTC), you will have to wait a bit for a refund.
+If you file on the early side and claim the earned income tax credit (EITC) or the additional child tax credit (ACTC), you will have to wait a bit for a refund.
 According to the law, the IRS has to wait until Feb.
 15 to issue a refund to taxpayers who claimed either of those credits.
 President’s Day and bank processing times can slow down your refund further.
-For 2018, the first refunds (if you claimed the EITC or ACTC) aren’t available in taxpayer bank accounts until Feb.
-27.

-If you claimed those credits and you have been waiting weeks for a refund, you can check the status of your refund status on the IRS website through its Where’s My Refund? tool.
+If you claimed those credits, have been waiting weeks for a refund and have not received a letter from the IRS, you can check the status of your refund on the IRS website through its Where’s My Refund? tool.

-One reason for this is because the IRS may still be making changes to their processes.
+Early filers may have to wait for refunds.
+One reason for this is that the IRS may still be making changes to its processes.
 That could include updated security measures or process tweaks due to changes in the tax code.
 And if the IRS needs to update or make changes, it probably won’t make them until just before tax time.
-This could be especially true in 2018 and 2019 because of President Trump’s new tax law.

-Your refund could also face a delay if you file early in the tax season because this is a high traffic time for the IRS.
+Your refund could also face a delay if you file early in the tax season because this is a high-traffic time for the IRS.
 The same is true at the end of tax season.
-The majority of taxpayers file either as soon as they can or wait until close to the tax day deadline (April 17, 2018).
+The majority of taxpayers file either as soon as they can or wait until close to the tax day deadline.
 Going through a high volume of returns will take time.

 Identity theft is a big threat in today’s world.
 To combat the threat, the IRS maintains strict security standards.
 Some security measures will cause the IRS to increase processing time for returns (and refunds).